 For many merchants, the biggest security focus is around credit card fraud: the moment when a bad actor pulls out a fake credit card and makes a fraudulent transaction.
-But in the online space, that’s only one of the ways fraudsters are taking advantage of businesses.
+But in the online space, that’s only one of the ways fraudsters are taking advantage of businesses through fraudulent accounts.

 From bank accounts and mobile wallets to shopping accounts and rewards programs, consumers are opening a wide range of online accounts without ever speaking with another human.
 Want to browse freelancer profiles on Upwork?
 Sign up for the frequent flyer program?
 Buy movie tickets?
 You’ll need to open an account.